 Viral pharyngitis is inflammation of the pharynx (the part of the throat between the tonsils and the larynx).

 There is no specific treatment for viral pharyngitis.
-You can relieve symptoms by gargling with warm salt water (one half-teaspoon of salt in a glass of warm water) several times a day and taking anti-inflammatory drugs or medications, such as acetaminophen, to control fever.
+You can relieve symptoms by gargling with warm salt water several times a day (use ½ teaspoon of salt in a glass of warm water).
+Taking anti-inflammatory drugs or medications, such as acetaminophen, can control fever.
 Excessive use of anti-inflammatory lozenges or sprays may make a sore throat worse.

-It is important to avoid antibiotics when a sore throat is due to a viral infection.
+It is important NOT to take antibiotics when a sore throat is due to a viral infection.
 The antibiotics will not help.
-Using them to treat viral infections helps strengthen bacteria to become resistant to antibiotics.
+Using them to treat viral infections helps bacteria become resistant to antibiotics.

 Symptoms usually go away within a week to 10 days.